skipperstrange/firechat-vue/README.md

 npm run lint
 ```

+### Tips:
+* Remember to update the athentication signin methods on firebase
-N. B. For a quick total refresh go to the /logout url
+* For a quick total refresh go to the /logout url

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).